ccao-data/assesspy/README.md

 # AssessPy package <a href="https://gitlab.com/ccao-data-science---modeling/packages/assesspy"><img src="docs/images/logo.png" align="right" height="139"/></a>

-AssessPy is a software module for Python developed by the Cook County Assessor’s (CCAO) Data Science Department.
+AssessPy is a software package for Python developed by the Cook County Assessor’s (CCAO) Data Science Department.
 The codebase for the CCAO’s CAMA system uses a wide range of functions regularly, and packaging these functions streamlines and standardizes